cuiguoqing-lab/cuiguoqingmath.github.io/_pages/about.md

 ---

 I’m currently an senior at Shandong University.
 Now I'm studying as an exchange student in Academy of Mathematics and Systems Science, CAS.
-You can find me at Room 721, Siyuan Building , AMSS.
+You can find me at Room 721, Siyuan Building , AMSS. 崔国庆

 Publications